krishjha1121/Prep/OOP/README.md

 }
 ```

+- static methods :
+    - When a method is declared with the static keyword, it is known as the static method.
+The most common example of a static method is the main() method.
+As discussed above, Any static member can be accessed before any objects of its class are created, and without reference to any object.
+Methods declared as static have several restrictions:
+        - They can only directly call other static methods.
+        - They can only directly access static data.
+        - They cannot refer to this or super in any way.
 - This example demonstrates the restriction that static methods cannot access instance variables, instance methods, or use super in a static context.

 ```java